Skip to Content

 The Cotswold Way starts in the historic wool town of Chipping Campden in the north Cotswolds.
 A signpost and stone next to the Market Hall mark start of the trail, which runs along the High Street and past St Catharine’s Church before heading out into the countryside and climbing up to Dover’s Hill.
 From there the path keeps climbing up to Fish Hill and the Broadway Tower.

-Look out for deer around the tower before walking downhill to the village of Broadway – there are benches along the way to soak up the views.
-After passing through the village you head back into the countryside, with the tower visible in the distance, climbing up Shenberrow Hill before a final descent to the pretty village of Stanton with its thatched and half-timbered cottages.
+Look out for deer around the tower before walking downhill to the village of Broadway – there are benches for you to soak up the views.
+After passing through the village you head back into the countryside, with the tower visible in the distance, climbing up Shenberrow Hill before a final descent to the pretty village of Stanton.
+You can also add on an optional diversion to Snowshill.

 Day 1 highlights